itsgiff/nixcfg/README.md

 - For macOS: nix-darwin
 - Git for version control

-## Getting Started
+## Documentation

-See the `docs/` directory for setup instructions and detailed documentation.
+See the `docs/` directory for detailed implementation plans and progress tracking.

 ## License